|Devotion to Our Lady||

 WORDS OF OUR LADY TO THE VENERABLE MARY OF AGREDA

-In this passage, Our Lady speaks of the virtue of Charity.
+In this passage, Our Lady speaks of obedience to God and men

 DAILY EXAMINATION OF CONSCIENCE